Table of Contents

 Apache Airflow has come a long way since it was first started as an internal project within Airbnb back in 2014 thanks to the core contributors’ fantastic work in creating a very engaged community while all doing some superhero lifting of their own.
 In this post, we’re going to go through some of the exciting things coming down the pipe as the project gears up for a very hotly anticipated 2.0 release.

 Along with this RBAC capability will come an improved UI that will allow for better security around user access.
-Our team at Astronomer is hoping to fix the UI so that refreshing the dashboard is not needed to check on the status of DAGs – we’d like to be able to view the status of our DAGs in real time without driving ourselves crazy pressing that refresh button.
+Our team at Astronomer is hoping to fix the UI so that refreshing the dashboard is not needed to check on the status of DAGs – we’d like to be able to view the status of our DAGs in real-time without driving ourselves crazy pressing that Refresh button.

-In addition to the short-term fixes outlined above, there are a few longer-term efforts being worked on that will have a huge bearing on the stability and usability of the project.
+In addition to the short-term fixes outlined above, there are a few longer-term efforts that will have a huge bearing on the stability and usability of the project.
 Most of these items have been identified by the Airflow core maintainers as necessary for the v2.x era and subsequent graduation from “incubation” status within the Apache Foundation.

 We feel this is an important step for the project to keep up with the changing deployment landscape and we plan to open-source what we can as we go, but knocking this out is easier said than done.
 One of the most fundamental problems blocking this initiative is the need for a high-availability, massively-distributed, and auto-rebalancing datastore, something that is hard to do with a simple postgresql or mysql.

 A promising lead towards addressing this is added support for CockroachDB, a database following the Google Spanner whitepaper (and founded by former Google File System engineers) and designed precisely for the features listed above.